milesroberts-123/LaTeX-tutorial/README.md

 Here is also a great resource on [scientific color palettes](https://www.fabiocrameri.ch/colourmaps-userguide/) and an [r package for these color palettes that works well with ggplot](https://github.com/thomasp85/scico).

 ### LaTeX Environments 3: Tables

+Tables in LaTeX are generally cumbersome and there are lots of components.
+Make sure you need a LaTeX table before you commit to making one.

 ```
 \begin{center}